nudgebg/egvinsulin/docs/data_sets/LOOP.md

 - there are also blood calibration

 ### Special Values
-0 and 400 CGM values are capped (as expected) but no special values (e.g. 0) values exist.
+CGM values are capped (as expected) but no special values (e.g. 0) values exist.
 ![](assets/loop-cgm-dist.png)

 #### CGM Duplicates